Thibault-GILLARD/Blue_Robot_2022/README.md

 #### GUI To Control The Robot

-A graphical user interface has been created in python to get to grips with the robot and quickly understand the different functions
+A graphical user interface has been created in python to get to grips with the robot and quickly understand the different functions.

 TheGUI is based on the kivy library which you need to add to your environment :
 * with pip